zephyrproject-rtos/zephyr/boards/arm/arduino_nano_33_ble/doc/index.rst

 Zephyr pin numbers can be found in :code:`arduino_nano_33_ble_pins.h`, if you link against the :code:`arduino_nano_33_ble_pins` CMake library.

-For your convenience, two Kconfig options are added:
+For your convenience, one Kconfig option is added:

 #. :code:`BOARD_ARDUINO_NANO_33_BLE_INIT_SENSORS`:
     This configuration option enables the internal I2C sensors.
-#. :code:`BOARD_ARDUINO_NANO_33_BLE_EN_USB_CONSOLE`:
-    This configuration option enables the USB CDC subsystem and the console, so that printk works.

 Programming and Debugging
 *************************